 What not to do

-No matter how your editorial team members feel about being acknowledged, don’t list them as additional authors or contributors in your Amazon or other book listings.
+No matter how your editorial team members feel about being acknowledged, don’t list them as additional authors or contributors on Amazon or other book listings.
 Editing is a paid service that you purchased.
-No matter how instrumental your manuscript editor has been in your process, your book is not their creative product.
+No matter how instrumental your manuscript editor has been in your process, your book is your creative product, not theirs.

-There’s another reason not to list your manuscript editors on book sales sites: your editors may not want to accumulate multiple profiles across Amazon and other book sites.
-In an industry where Google-juice drives business, your editors are likely to want to control where and how potential clients find them.
+But wouldn’t any type of editor welcome credit-line acknowledgement for their work?
+Not necessarily.
+Your manuscript editor may not want to accumulate multiple profiles across Amazon and other book sites.
+In an industry where Google-juice drives incoming business, independent editorial professionals want control over where and how potential clients find them.

 What to do instead